andrei-carniel/AppSTPA-with-security/README.md

 # AppSTPA with security
-New version of AppSTPA Tool
+New and frozen version of AppSTPA Tool

 # Project Documentation